Skip to main content

 ParameterTypeDefaultDescription

-promptstrrequiredText to scan
+textstrrequiredText to scan

-timeoutfloat | NoneNoneOverride timeout for this scan
+policy_idstr | NoneNoneOverride policy for this scan only

-Returns: ScanResult Raises:
+Returns: ScanPipelineResult Raises:

 Example: